Runsafe/WolfHunt/README.md

 wolfhunt.commandSpawnWolf - If true the player will be able to use the wolf spawning command.
-(Used for debugging) wolfhunt.commandGetConfig - Allows the player to get config values for WolfHunt. wolfhunt.commandSetConfig - Allows the player to set the config values for WolfHunt. wolfhunt.commandReloadConfig - Allows the player to reload WolfHunt's configuration from file.
+(Used for debugging) wolfhunt.commandGetConfig - Allows the player to get config values for WolfHunt. wolfhunt.commandSetConfig - Allows the player to set the config values for WolfHunt.

 Commands
 --------